puresight/puresight.github.io/kairos/fruit-of-life.md

 title: The Fruit of Life
 category: kairos
 subject: spirituality
-description: "The Fruit of Life is a geometric pattern composed of thirteen circles.
-The circles actually represent spheres in a 3-dimensional pattern which are the female movements or elements of creation."
+description: "The Fruit of Life is a 2D geometric pattern composed of thirteen circles.
+The circles represent spheres in a 3D pattern which are the female movements of creation."
 tags:
 image:
   alt: "fruit of life"